debarchito/beyond_the_equation/2025/1_harnessing_chaos/README.md

 ## 1. Setup

-- If you have [direnv](https://direnv.net/) installed, you can just run `direnv allow` and the project should scaffold itself with the proper version of [Julia](https://julialang.org/) (which is `1.11.x`).
-- Alternatively, you can use a package manager of your choice or download the binaries from [https://julialang.org/downloads](https://julialang.org/downloads/).
+- You can use a package manager of your choice or download the binaries from [https://julialang.org/downloads](https://julialang.org/downloads/).
 - Another option is to use [juliaup](https://github.com/JuliaLang/juliaup/), a version multiplexer for **Julia**.
 This method is recommended for most users.

 ## 2. Run